x3ro/automate/README.md

     # bad
     go "Download, compile and install the linux kernel"

-The chain link block defines its behavior, and the following methods are available within:
+The chain link block defines its behavior, and the following methods are available within (and should be used in this order):

   * `demand :parameter1, :parameter2` - Demand one or more parameters from the previous chain link (or if there is none, from the initial run command).

-  * `pass :parameter, value` - Pass a parameter to the next chain link.
+  * `pass :parameter, <value>` - Pass a parameter to the next chain link.

+  * `error <msg>` - Abort the chain with the specified error message.

   * `run "some shell command"` - Invokes a shell command, returning its result (including everything written to stderr!
 If you don't want to capture stderr, pass "false" as `run's` second parameter)

 One can also create "deferred" chain links.
-These are executed as soon as all regular commands have been executed, but also if any of them fails:
+These are executed (in reverse order) as soon as all regular commands have been executed, but also if any of them fails:

     go "Create temporary file" do
       demand :tmpfile